Earwax (Cerumen Impaction)

 What Are the Treatment Options?

 Most cases of ear wax blockage respond to home treatments used to soften the wax.
 Patients can try placing a few drops of mineral oil, baby oil, glycerin, or commercial drops in the ear.
-Detergent drops such as hydrogen peroxide or carbamide peroxide (available in most pharmacies) may also aid in the removal of wax.
+Detergent drops such as hydrogen peroxide or carbamide peroxide (available in most pharmacies) may also aid in removing wax.

 How We Can Help